 The proposed bill, Substitute Bill No. 7069, aims to enhance the behavioral health assessment requirements for police officers in Connecticut.
 It mandates that each law enforcement unit's administrative head require officers to undergo periodic behavioral health assessments conducted by a psychiatrist, psychologist, or clinical social worker approved by the officers' union, with assessments occurring at least once every five years.
-The bill allows for the scheduling of these assessments to ensure that approximately 20% of officers are evaluated each year over a five-year period.
+The bill allows for the scheduling of these assessments to ensure that approximately 20% of officers are evaluated annually over a five-year period.
 Additionally, the administrative head can waive the assessment requirement for officers who have submitted retirement notifications within six months of the scheduled assessment.

 INS Joint Favorable Substitute: 7-291e